YDD9/YDD9-YDD9.github.io/_posts/2016-12-15-Python-Practice.markdown

 This can help ensure consistency across installations, across deployments, and across developers.

 Lastly, remember to **exclude the virtual environment folder from source control by adding it to the ignore list.**

+## Pycharm use virtualenv <a name="Pycharm virtual"> </a>

+Configure PyCharm
+Select File, click Settings.
+In the left pane, enter Project Interpreter in the search box, then click Project Interpreter.
+In the right pane, click the gear icon, click More….
+In the Project Interpreters dialog box, click the plus sign +, click Add Local.
+Enter ~/virtualenvs/<your virtualenv name>/bin/python in the path.
+If you followed the earlier post to setup a virtual environment for Python then enter ~/virtualenvs/api/bin/python.
+Click OK.

 ## Date time <a name="datetime"></a>